f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Temperature Stats Table
 -----------------------

-The table below shows the temperature stats for the current chassis partition.
+The table below shows the temperature stats for the current chassis partition or system controller depending on where the SNMP query is sent.

 This MIB is supported on both the VELOS system controller and chassis partition layers.